Ratification Date: 27/11/2024

 5. Implant leakage

-Removal and replacement of implant(s) will be carried out as part of the same surgical procedure, however for implants complicated by recurrent infection, it may not be possible to remove and replace the implant at the same time, and clinically appropriate decisions should be taken for such patients.
+Removal and replacement of implant(s) will be carried out as part of the same surgical procedure, however for implants complicated by recurrent infection, it may not be possible to remove and replace the implant at the same time, and decisions should be based on clear clinical need.

 Where a patient is eligible for implant removal due to a problem associated with a single implant, bilateral implant removal should be offered.